Minaean language: Grammatical features peculiar to Minaean

-Due to the limited amount of texts that have survived, many forms are not attested, though hopefully the discovery of new texts will provide us with more source material.
+Due to the limited number of texts that have survived, many forms are not attested, though new texts may be discovered to provide more source material.
 In Minaean, external plurals seem to be especially common; an -h is often used at the end of words in the construct state, even in the singular.

 Minaean nominal endings

 (Compare the table given under Sabaean language.)

 Relative pronouns

 Particles

 Whereas Sabaean uses the preposition l- to mean "to(wards)", or to express the dative case, Minaean often has k- (compare Ḥaḑramitic h-).
 The particle k- has a prefixed s2 in Minaean, as in bn s2-kḏ "from (the possibility) that ...".
 Minaean, like the other non-Sabaean languages also has a temporal conjunction mty ("when").

 The Minaean negative particle, which has been so far badly attested, is lhm.

 Verbs

 Minaean is distinguished from the other Old South Arabian languages by having an extra form for verb stems with a reduplicated second radical, spelled fˁˁl (as in ˁlly, "raise").